Sarah-C/Windows_Bump_to_bent_normals/README.md

 https://blenderartists.org/t/self-shadowing-normal-maps/604178
 http://web.archive.org/web/20220318173921/https://blenderartists.org/t/self-shadowing-normal-maps/604178

-It's not optimised, but I did dump the process into multiple cores to speed it up without much work.
+It's not optimised, but I did dump the process into multiple cores to speed it up without creating too much work for myself.

 It's a small command line tool that accepts the usual .Net compatible image types - BMP, PNG, JPG etc..., the outputs are all PNG.